 Packing Tips for Wengen

-In Wengen, you want to wear outdoors clothing suitable for mountainous conditions.
+Additionally, in Wengen, you want to wear outdoors clothing suitable for mountainous conditions.
 A lot of the best things to do in Wengen Switzerland involve getting outside and admiring the snow-covered peaks of the Bernese Oberland.

 Even in summer, you’ll have to wear layers in the mountains, particularly if you decide to do the ride to Jungfraujoch, which is over 11,000 feet above sea level.